 The Government has announced packages of assistances to sectors of industry and commerce that have been most badly affected by COVID-19.

 Manufacturing and international services

 A €180m Sustaining Enterprise Fund for firms with 10 or more employees in the manufacturing and international services sectors to be operated by Enterprise Ireland, providing advances of up to €800,000 which are only repayable when a business returns to good financial health.

 Enterprise Ireland's grants under the Competitive Start Fund (CSF) have now closed.

 Restaurants and cafes will not have to apply for planning permission to operate as take-away services during the emergency period.
 The Digital School of Food is an e- learning hub from the Local Enterprise Office to help food manufacturing businesses to develop and grow their Irish businesses.
 There are guidelines for reopening restaurants and cafes.

-The Department of Children and Youth Affairs (DCYA) has a funding package to help with the reopening of registered centre-based providers since the 29 June.
+The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) has a funding package to help with the reopening of registered centre-based providers since the 29 June.
 The grants will help with additional costs associated with reopening after COVID-19.

 You can read more about Childcare and COVID-19.

 The Construction Federation Industry has developed a Back to Work Resource Pack (pdf) to help prepare your business for getting back to work after the COVID-19 emergency measures are relaxed.
 You can get more information from cif.ie.
 You should keep up to date with announcements from the Health Service Executive.

 The Apprenticeship Incentivisation Scheme provides a €3,000 payment for each new apprentice, to support employers to take on new apprenticeships in 2020.
 You can get more information from Solas about how to apply.